tinaryscript/uibugs/README.md

+## note:
+the preview is no longer available, please try to create your own database in supabase platform

 ## uibugs
 uibugs is a platform that give you the possibility to showcase bugs in large and popular websites and apps.